HASwitchPlate/openHASP-docs/docs/devices/lilygo-lily-pi.md

 | 8 MB PSram
 | Capacitive Touchscreen

-The RTC and SD card are not supported by openHASP 0.6.2.
+The RTC and SD card are not supported by openHASP {{ openhasp.version }}.

 ## Models